JuezLTI/codetest/README - Developer.md

           "email": "codetest@email.com"
       }'

-- ⚠ The user created in this step must be configured inside the codetest file `config.php`, inside the object `$CFG->apiConfigs`
+- ⚠ The user created in this step must be configured inside the codetest file `config.php`, inside the object `$CFG_CT->apiConfigs`

 > SETUP XML-VALIDATOR